To My Readers,

 But [self-]reflexiveness, in graded degrees, characterizes Nature from beginning to end.

-Biospheres, as we have seen, surely qualify as such dialectical subject-[verb-]objects
+Biospheres, as we have seen, surely qualify as such dialectical ‘subject-[verb-]objects’.

-In general, any entity x which can satisfy (solve) a sentence of the shape --
+In general, any entity x which can satisfy (“solve”) a sentence of the shape --

 x (operates on) x.

-Obviously, the solution-set for x is not restricted to individuals of the human species as its only members.
+-- is a dialectical subject.
+Obviously, the “solution-set” for x is not restricted to individuals of the human species as its only members.

 The finitary "set of all sets" can be grasped, not as an irresolvable paradox, nor even as sequence of separate, different sets, so that no single "set of all sets" ever exists, but as a mental movement modeling, abstractly and generically, the dialectic as we have described it above --

-Image-ination/image-ization of the process/auto-kinesis that is the[meta-]Finitary Set of All Sets
+Graphic 20: ‘Image-ination’/‘image-ization’ of the process/auto-kinesis that is the[meta-]Finitary Set of All Sets

 [Meta-]Finitary Set of All Sets Self-[nature-]Driven, Self-[Definition-]Driven Self-Iteration =